-We are exposed to the risk of loss or of adverse change in the financial situation of our business, or that of our clients, resulting from changes in the level, trend, or volatility of mortality; longevity; morbidity; persistency; expense and margin pricing experience.

-Unexpected changes in the life expectancy (longevity) of our clients could have a material adverse impact on our future liabilities, which would affect our profitability and solvency.
+Principal risk Management and mitigation Outlook Strategic priorities Change from last year We are exposed to the risk of loss or of adverse change in the financial situation of our business, or that of our clients, resulting from changes in the level, trend, or volatility of mortality; longevity; morbidity; persistency; expense and margin pricing experience.
+We conduct annual reviews of longevity and other assumptions such as persistency and expenses, which are supported by detailed assessments of actual mortality experience and have a team of specialists undertaking longevity research.
+We perform regular stress and Our insurance risk exposure is expected to increase at a managed level due to the re-entry into the BPA market as part of our growth strategy.
+This exposure will be managed within our existing control environment.
+Our insurance risks are subject to appropriate controls in pricing 1ncreased Unexpected changes in the life expectancy (longevity) of our clients could have a material scenario testing to understand the size of insurance risk exposures. and reserving processes.
+BPA transactions require appropriate consideration of longevity risk and are subject to risk oversight. adverse impact on our future liabilities, which would affect our profitability and solvency.
 This risk mainly arises from our large annuity book.

-We conduct annual reviews of longevity and other assumptions such as persistency and expenses, which are supported by detailed assessments of actual mortality experience and have a team of specialists undertaking longevity research.

-We perform regular stress and scenario testing to understand the size of insurance risk exposures.

 We have undertaken longevity risk transfer transactions, where attractive financial terms are available from suitable market participants.

-Our insurance risk exposure is expected to increase at a managed level due to the re-entry into the BPA market as part of our growth strategy.
-This exposure will be managed within our existing control environment.
-Our insurance risks are subject to appropriate controls in pricing and reserving processes.
-BPA transactions require appropriate consideration of longevity risk and are subject to risk oversight.

-Change from last year

-Increased

-Maintain our financial strength
+😥 Maintain our financial strength 🚷 Simplify our business 🛹